RIXC publicity photo.

 The result of the research is a brief report (presentation format)

-defining the area to focus on (not just “inclusion”, but “LGBT rights”)
+defining the “tracks” the ideathon will focus on (not just “inclusion”, but “LGBT rights”)

 proposing a How Might We question to solve during the Ideathon

-Together with the report, it will be forwarded also a Call for Ideas asking to all 140 participants to share their ideas in the form of a long sentence (300 characters) on the specific “How might we” question of the ideathon.
+to reply to the Call for Ideas, in the form of a long sentence (300 characters) on the specific “How might we” question of the ideathon

-The hosting center will analyze all the collected ideas and will visualize them on a Mural whiteboard.
+analyze all the collected ideas and visualize them on the Mural whiteboard;

 Plenary session on Zoom